 Flanagan South Pipeline Project

-Enbridge Energy Company, Inc. (Enbridge) is proposing to build the Flanagan South Pipeline Project – a nearly 600-mile, 36-inch diameter interstate crude oil pipeline that will originate in Flanagan, Ill. and terminate in Cushing, Okla., crossing Illinois, Missouri, Kansas and Oklahoma.
-The majority of the pipeline will parallel Enbridge’s existing Spearhead crude oil pipeline right-of-way.
-Enbridge has also proposed to install seven pump stations including one at the Flanagan terminal and six along the pipeline route.
-Initial capacity will be 600,000 barrels per day (bpd), with an ultimate design capacity of about 880,000 bpd after pumping-power enhancements.
+Enbridge Pipelines (FSP) L.L.C. is nearing completion of construction on the Flanagan South Pipeline Project – a nearly 600-mile, 36-inch diameter interstate crude oil pipeline that originates in Pontiac, Ill. and terminates in Cushing, Okla., crossing Illinois, Missouri, Kansas and Oklahoma.
+The majority of the pipeline parallels Enbridge’s existing Spearhead crude oil pipeline right-of-way.
+Enbridge is also installing seven pump stations including one at the Flanagan terminal and six along the pipeline route.
+Initial capacity will be approximately 600,000 barrels per day (bpd), with an ultimate design capacity of about 880,000 bpd after pumping-power enhancements.

 Enbridge has been committed to safe and reliable operation of their pipelines for more than 60 years.
 This same commitment will be inherent in the design, installation, and operation of the Flanagan South Pipeline Project.